Police in St. John's have closed the airport after finding suspicious package

 Passengers should please contact their airline directly.

-Officials with the RNC confirm the investigation is ongoing, adding that they could not provide any further updates.
+Officials with the RNC confirm the investigation is ongoing, adding that they could not provide any further updates presently.

 This report by The Canadian Press was first published Dec.
 7, 2023.